FBI: NY man threatened to kill Minn. Congresswoman

 Omar was met with backlash for remarks she made earlier this year on Israel, including comments that American supporters of Israel are pushing people to have “allegiance to a foreign country .”
 Some people perceived Omar’s comments were anti-Semitic.
 She later apologized, saying “anti-Semitism is real and I am grateful for Jewish allies and colleagues who are educating me on the painful history of anti-Semitic tropes.”

-Omar, a Somali-American, has also received anti-Semitic and racists comments.
+Omar, a Somali-American, has also received anti-Semitic and racist comments.